June 26, 2009

 What made the whole promenade come together was the koto music wafting from unseen speakers.
 The sparse plucking sound of the koto (a traditional Japanese stringed instrument) was an ethereal minimalist music both unobtrusive and unyielding to other aural stimuli.
 It might be a tad contrived, but this was one tourist trap that could pleasantly detain.
 Along the way I saw many Japanese traditional items on display, such as the mikoshi, a portable Shinto shrine carried by devotees on their shoulders.

 Finally, I capped the day of pounding the pavement with a rejuvenating and wonderful dinner at Tofuro Bakufu-cho.
 I devoured hefty servings of tempura and wasabi-dipped delights.
-The most delightful item on the menu though was ganso mocchiri tofu (original creamy tofu) – a soft round tofu that melts in your mouth.
+The most delightful item on the menu though was ganso mocchiri tofu (original creamy tofu) – a soft round tofu that melted in the mouth.
 I melted with it; I thought I’d died and gone to heaven!
 Could this be the forbidden fruit that Mr. A didn’t want me to partake?